solidjs/solid/documentation/guides/rendering.md

 const MyComponent = ({ name }) => <div>{name}</div>;
 ```

-While the props object looks like a normal object when you use it (and Typescript users will note that it is typed like a normal object), in reality it is reactive--somewhat similar to a Signal.
+While the props object looks like a normal object when you use it (and Typescript users will note that it is typed like a normal object), in reality it is reactive – somewhat similar to a Signal.
 This has a few implications.

-Because unlike most JSX frameworks, Solid's function components are only executed once (rather than every render cycle), the following example will not work as desired.
+Because unlike most JSX frameworks, Solid's function components are only executed once (rather than every render cycle), the following example will not work as expected.

 ```jsx
 import { createSignal } from "solid-js";